render-examples/discourse/README.md

 # Deploy Discourse on Render

-[Discourse](https://www.discourse.org) is a modern forum software for your community.
+[Discourse](https://www.discourse.org) is modern software for your community.
 Use it as a mailing list, discussion forum, long-form chat room, and more.
 You can use this repo to self-host Discourse on Render in just a few clicks!
 It will create the following components on Render:
 - A [Dockerized Web Service](https://render.com/docs/docker) that runs the Discourse website and background workers.
 - A [Render PostgreSQL Managed Database](https://render.com/docs/databases).